The Silken Accord

 “You trust Mama.”
 Emma held her breath until she couldn’t tolerate another second of it, and let it out in a long gust.
 “Okay.”

-She stepped toward the cave opening, cringing in on herself as spidersilk brushed her skin.
+She stepped toward the cave opening, cringing in on herself at a brush of spidersilk on her arm.
 Her father peeled it down without ceremony and had to stoop to fit in the tunnel.